SCIM provisioning

 Note

-Role mappings are supported for both SCIM and JIT provisioning.
-With JIT provisioning, role mapping only applies when a user is initially provisioned to the organization.
+Role mappings are supported for both SCIM and Just-in-Time (JIT) provisioning.
+For JIT, role mapping applies only when the user is first provisioned.

 1. Setup SSO and SCIM first.